caddyserver/website/src/docs/markdown/caddyfile/directives/header.md

 # header

-Manipulates HTTP header fields on the response.
+Manipulates HTTP response header fields.
 It can set, add, and delete header values, or perform replacements using regular expressions.

 By default, header operations are performed immediately unless any of the headers are being deleted (`-` prefix) or setting a default value (`?` prefix).
 In those cases, the header operations are automatically deferred until the time they are being written to the client.

+To manipulate HTTP request headers, you may use the [`request_header`](request_header) directive.

 ## Syntax